NurdTugget/mycode/README.md

 # mycode (Learning Advanced Ansible Stuff)

-Purpose of this repo is to store content, materials, notes, etc. learned in my labs
+Purpose of this repo is to store content, materials, notes, etc. learned in my labs.
+Also want to learn how version control with Git works.

 ## Getting Started